Fiann Paul: 2019, Ocean Explorers Grand Slam and "The Impossible Row"

-He has conducted multiple lectures, and workshops in different parts of the world.
+The row took 12 days, 1 hour and 45 minutes, with the team experiencing sub-zero temperatures, snow, hail, and giant ice bergs unique to Antarctica.
+The row was completed on December 25, 2019, with the team accomplishing three historical feats: being the first to row across the Drake Passage, the first to row to the Antarctic, and the first to row in the Southern Ocean.
+The row was the subject of a 2020 Discovery Channel documentary, The Impossible Row.

-In 2019 Fiann was appointed a coordinator for Ocean Rowing Society International, the governing body for international ocean rowing.
+Honors and accolades

-In 2020 he was awarded an Honorary Master Mariner from the Association of Master Mariners at Maritime University in Gdynia, Poland.
-Master Mariner is the highest seafarer qualification.
-In Poland, one needs to study for approximately 8 years to achieve this qualification.
+In 2019, Fiann Paul was appointed a coordinator for Ocean Rowing Society International, the governing body for international ocean rowing.

-In 2021 Fiann completed studies in Depth Psychology and completed a training to become a Jungian Analyst at the C.G.
-Jung institute in Zürich.
-His main focus is the psychology of ultra endurance performance, and the psychological dynamics within the psyche of explorers and endurance athletes.
+In 2020, he was awarded an Honorary Master Mariner from the Association of Master Mariners at the Gdynia Maritime University in Gdynia, Poland.
+Master Mariner is the highest seafarer qualification, and in Poland, one needs to study for approximately 8 years to achieve this qualification.

-In 2021 Fiann pro-bono developed a geodatabase that documents and processes the entire history of human-power ocean-exploration, dubbed by Guinness World Records “The first real adventure database”.
+In 2021, Paul pro-bono developed a geodatabase that documents the history of human-power ocean exploration.